Flagsmith/engine-test-data/readme.md

 Single test case contents are described with [schema.json](./schema.json) JSONSchema.

-A test case file may contain a test description in the form of a JSONC comment in the beginning of the file.
-Test implementations should be ready to parse JSONC.
+A test case file may contain a test description in the form of a JSON5-compliant comment in the beginning of the file.
+Test implementations should be ready to parse JSON5.